SoftUni-Internal/interactive-content/EN/05-While-Loop/02-While-Loop.md

 Each next number is calculated by the formula: **previous number * 2 + 1**.

-Therefore, the first few numbers are **1, 3, 7, 15, 31, …,**
+Following this logic, the first few numbers are **1, 3, 7, 15, 31, …,**

-Here is how we can solve the problem:
+Here is how we can solve this problem:
-- First, we create a **num** variable for the current number, to which we assign an **initial value of 1**
+- First, we create a **num** variable for the current number, to which we assign the **initial value of 1**
 - For a loop condition, we specify that **the current number should be smaller than or equal to** `n`
 - In **the body of the loop**, we print the value of the **current number**, and we increase it by using the formula provided in the problem's description

-Here is a sample implementation of this idea:
+Here is a sample implementation of this algorithm:
 ```java live
 Scanner scanner = new Scanner(System.in);
 int n = Integer.parseInt(scanner.nextLine());